External Granite Surface in Cold Weather

 Cover Surfaces

-As a preventative measure, then, it is wise to cover your granite for the course of winter.
-This will prevent the direct contact of moisture and mulch.
+As a preventative measure, then, it is wise to cover your granite for winter.
+This will prevent direct contact of moisture and mulch.
 It may, however, be tricky to source a large enough cover which will hold fast during windy weather.
 So it may be that clearing is more feasible than covering.
 If you have granite paving slabs and want to avoid icy slips, choose salt rather than grit.
-Grit provides texture on the surface but can scratch the stone, where salt prevents the ice from forming.
+Grit provides texture on the surface but can scratch the stone, whereas salt prevents the ice from forming.

 General Garden Maintenance

 Watch out for general garden neglect affecting your granite surface.
-Overflowing gutters which continually drip on the surface can leave stains which will need a good clean come spring.
-For granite paving, weeds and moss which continue to grow over a mild winter can really take hold and are better dealt with continuously.
+Overflowing gutters which continually drip on the surface can leave stains which will need a good cleaning come spring.
+For granite paving, weeds and moss, which continue to grow over a mild winter, can take hold and are better dealt with continuously.

 Good Ongoing Habits

-The seal of your granite will be more durable if it is not damaged by harsh chemicals over the year.
+The seal of your granite will be more durable if it is not damaged by harsh chemicals over the years.
 When your worktop is in more regular use over spring and summer, avoid abrasive cleaners.
-Warm water and dish soap is sufficient to clean your granite while it is in regular use.
+Warm water and dish soap are sufficient to clean your granite while it is in regular use.
 These habits will subsequently ensure that the surface seal is not damaged come winter.